arasgungore/Tic-Tac-Toe/README.md

 # tic-tac-toe

 Simple tic-tac-toe game built using HTML, CSS, and JavaScript.
+For more information about the game, click [here](https://en.wikipedia.org/wiki/Tic-tac-toe).